ucsf-wynton/wynton-website-hpc/docs/get-started/phi-quickstart.md

 ## Frequently Asked Questions (FAQ)

-**Q.** Is data on Wynton backed up?

-**A.** Data on Wynton is not backed up, users and labs are responsible to back up their own data outside of Wynton HPC.

 **Q.** What if I want to share data between `/wynton/protected/group` (PHI) and `/wynton/group` (non-PHI) directories?

 **A.** Users with PHI access still have access to `/wynton/group`, as do Wynton non-PHI users.
 However, PHI data should never be stored under `/wynton/group` and PHI data should never be shared with a user who does not have PHI access.